 - Budget vs Features – If there is a fixed capital budget, when will the budget run out and what features can be delivered in that time.

-Rather than rely almost exclusively on written reports, stakeholders are invited to attend the Sprint Review and participate directly, face-to-face, to understand what work has been done, what work isn’t done, and to provide feedback and discuss the work for future Sprints.
+Rather than rely almost exclusively on written reports, the Product Owner should invite stakeholders to the Sprint Review and participate directly, face-to-face, to understand what work has been done, what work isn’t done, and to provide feedback and discuss the work for future Sprints.
 Feedback is captured in the Product Backlog.
 Again, this reduces the reporting burden.

-But because the Scrum Master isn’t responsible for delivery, or the work the team does, or even the Sprint, Scrum Masters aren’t responsible for things like keeping the Scrum Board or the team’s digital tools up-to-date.
+Because the Scrum Master isn’t responsible for delivery, or the work the team does, or even the output of the Sprint, Scrum Masters aren’t responsible for things like keeping the Scrum Board or the team’s digital tools up-to-date.
 The Scrum Master doesn’t manage Jira or Microsoft Azure on behalf of the team because the team are self-organising, so they’re expected to do this themselves.

-It might be that your Product Owner should do the reporting
+It’s probably your Product Owner who should do the reporting

 Product Owners, though, are responsible for the forecast of what will be done and when by managing their Product Backlog.
 It’s logical to assume that when it comes to reporting, they’re the ones to brief stakeholders at Sprint Review regarding what features are ready to release and what work still needs to be done in the future.
 This type of governance meeting supersedes the need for specialist Project Board meetings and, importantly, reduces the wait time for decision-making.